solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 In addition to providing surrogate metrics of system performance, it is likely to see surprising results and benefits you can get from performance testing.

-Locust is a Python based load testing tool, that just recently skyrocketed to the list of "my favourite developing tools", because it's easy to use and easy to understand.
+Locust is a Python based load testing tool, that just recently skyrocketed to the list of "my favorite developing tools", because it's easy to use and easy to understand.

 You can find the full source code of this blog post from [https://github.com/janneri/locust-tutorial](https://github.com/janneri/locust-tutorial).
-This repo contains a sample NodeJS app which is tested and an example of Locust test implementation.
+This repo contains a sample NodeJS app that is tested and an example of Locust test implementation.

-Thanks for reading and happy perf testing with Locust!
+Thanks for reading and happy load testing with Locust!